 Place eggs, 3/4 cup sugar, brandy, lemon zest, lemon juice, flour, and milk in a blender: puree till smooth.

-1/4 cup sugar.
+In a mixing bowl, toss the blackberries with the remaining 1/4 cup sugar.
 Place three-quarters of the blackberries and their juices in the bottom of the baking dish.
 Pour the batter over the fruit; arrange the remaining berries on top.

 Remove from the oven and cool for 5 minutes before serving (cake will sink slightly).